Lipolysis: Regulation

-The most important regulatory hormone in lipolysis is insulin; lipolysis can only occur when insulin action falls to low levels, as occurs during fasting.
-Other hormones that affect lipolysis include leptin, glucagon, epinephrine, norepinephrine, growth hormone, atrial natriuretic peptide, brain natriuretic peptide, and cortisol.

-beta-adrenergic receptors on the cell membrane of the adipocyte, which causes cAMP to be generated inside the cell.

 The cAMP activates protein kinases, which phosphorylate and thus activate hormone-sensitive lipases in the adipocyte.

 These lipases cleave free fatty acids from their attachment to glycerol in the lipid droplet of the adipocyte.

 The free fatty acids and glycerol are then released into the blood.

-The activity of hormone sensitive lipase is regulated by the circulating hormones insulin, glucagon, norepinephrine, and epinephrine.
+The activity of hormone sensitive lipase is regulated by the circulating hormones insulin, glucagon, epinephrine, norepinephrine, growth hormone, atrial natriuretic peptide, brain natriuretic peptide, and cortisol.

 Lipolysis can be regulated through cAMP's binding and activation of protein kinase A (PKA).
 PKA can phosphorylate lipases, perilipin 1A, and CGI-58 to increase the rate of lipolysis.
 Catecholamines bind to 7TM receptors (G protein-coupled receptors) on the adipocyte cell membrane, which activate adenylate cyclase.
 This results in increased production of cAMP, which activates PKA and leads to an increased rate of lipolysis.
 Despite glucagon's lipolytic activity (which stimulates PKA as well) in vitro, the role of glucagon in lipolysis in vivo is disputed.

 Insulin counter-regulates this increase in lipolysis when it binds to insulin receptors on the adipocyte cell membrane.
 Insulin receptors activate insulin-like receptor substrates.
 These substrates activate phosphoinositide 3-kinases (PI-3K) which then phosphorylate protein kinase B (PKB) (a.k.a.
 Akt).
 PKB subsequently phosphorylates phosphodiesterase 3B (PD3B), which then converts the cAMP produced by adenylate cyclase into 5'AMP.
 The resulting insulin induced reduction in cAMP levels decreases the lipolysis rate.

 Insulin also acts in the brain at the mediobasal hypothalamus.
 There, it suppresses lipolysis and decreases sympathetic nervous outflow to the fatty part of the brain matter.
 The regulation of this process involves interactions between insulin receptors and gangliosides present in the neuronal cell membrane.

+The rate of lipolysis varies between adipose tissue depots due to differences in adrenergic receptor expression.
+Beta-adrenergic receptors (β_{1}, β_{2}, β_{3}) stimulate lipolysis through G_{s}-protein-coupled activation of adenylyl cyclase and subsequent cAMP production, while alpha-2 adrenergic receptors (α_{2A}) inhibit lipolysis through G_{i}-protein-mediated suppression of adenylyl cyclase.
+Subcutaneous abdominal adipose tissue exhibits a higher α_{2}:β ratio compared to visceral adipose tissue, which is predominantly β_{3}-receptor-expressing and more lipolytically responsive to catecholamine stimulation.